How to Stand Out in a Competitive Job Market: A Strategic Approach

 Identify lists of “dream employers” within these zones, noting those where you might have personal access versus those requiring colder outreach.

-b) Identify Strategic Stepping-Stone Roles:
+Identify Your Strategic Stepping-Stone Roles

-c) Create Your Risk-Adjusted Portfolio:
+Create Your Risk-Adjusted Portfolio

 Consciously allocate your time and effort across these categories (High-Advantage/Growth vs. Stepping Stone).

-Example: Your ultimate goal is AI Engineer in social impact.
+Your ultimate goal is AI Engineer in social impact.
 Your unequal advantage is data science plus education nonprofit experience.

 High-Advantage/Growth (70% effort): Target AI/ML roles in high-growth EdTech focusing on personalized learning.